 glass eyes, single stroke eyebrows, upper and lower painted eye

-lashes, open mouth with teeth, jointed composition and wood body.
+lashes, open mouth with teeth, jointed composition body, doll marked 193.

 Founded by the brothers (Gebrüder) Ernst and Christian Knoch in 1877, their

-porcelain factory was located at Neustadt near Colburg, Germany.
+porcelain factory was located at Neustadt near Coburg, Germany.

-translation of crossed bones is gekreuzte knochen, which gives you a clue as to why
+translates in English to crossed bones, which gives you a clue as to why

-they might choose this symbol for their doll marking.
+Knoch might choose this symbol for their doll mark.

 In 1919 the Knoch company was acquired by